Skip to content

 • Online Shopping: Many Japanese e-commerce sites accept mobile payments.

-FAQs About Bringing Cash to Japan
+FAQs About Bringing Money to Japan

 Can I Use My Credit Card Everywhere in Japan?